timtiemens/ml-style-transfer/Readme.md

 ## Pre-trained data

-Also available from [kaggledataset].
-It a file that is part of a 1-gigabyte download, though.
+The pre-trained [vgg19 weights .h5 file](pretrained-model/vgg19_weights_tf_dim_ordering_tf_kernels_notop.h5) is in this repository as an 77 MB file.

+It is also available from [kaggledataset].
+To get it, you have to download the entire 1 GB download, though.

-This is used by tf.keras.applications.VGG19, see [tensorflowVGG19]. and [kerasimageclassificaton].
+This is used by tf.keras.applications.VGG19, see [tensorflowVGG19]. and [kerasvgg19].